pramodkoujalagi/AI-News-Companion/README.md

 ## 🤝 Contributing

-Epic Newzz! welcomes contributions from the community.
+Epic Newzz welcomes contributions from the community.
 Feel free to fork the repository, make improvements, and submit pull requests to enhance the news experience for all users.

 ## 👨‍💻 About the Developer

-Newzy is developed and maintained by [Pramod Koujalagi](https://github.com/pramodkoujalagi)
+Newzy - AI News Companion is developed and maintained by [Pramod Koujalagi](https://github.com/pramodkoujalagi)

-Connect with us to share feedback, suggestions, and ideas for future enhancements.
+Connect with me to share feedback, suggestions, and ideas for future enhancements.

 Ready to elevate your news experience?
-Dive into Epic Newzz! and discover a world of curated content at your fingertips! 🌍✨
+Dive into Epic Newzz and discover a world of curated content at your fingertips! 🌍✨

 ## ⚖️ License
 [MIT License](LICENSE)